 MSA Interchange Ambassador Award

-MSA Interchange Ambassador Awards (MSA Interchange Ambassador Award and MSA Interchange Invitee Award) are annual grant aimed at MSA members dedicated to advancing diversity, equity, and inclusion in the field of mycology and MSA membership.
-Applicants will propose engagement and outreach activities delivered at national scientific conferences and organizations that support diversity, equity, and inclusion in Science, Technology, Engineering, and Mathematics (STEM) disciplines (see list below in Plan and Budget Documents required section) or at US institutions of higher education designated as Historically Black Colleges and Universities (HBCUs), Hispanic Serving Institutions (HSIs), Tribal Colleges, and similar.
-Applicants are evaluated on the basis of 1) a submitted proposal of work as an MSA Ambassador, and (2) their service to the MSA or to the field of mycology, with an emphasis on diversity, equity and inclusion.
+The MSA Interchange Ambassador Awards (MSA Interchange Ambassador Award and MSA Interchange Invitee Award) are annual grant aimed at MSA members dedicated to advancing diversity, equity, and inclusion in mycology and within the MSA community.
+Applicants will propose engagement and outreach activities delivered at national scientific conferences and organizations that support diversity, equity, and inclusion in Science, Technology, Engineering, and Mathematics (STEM) disciplines (see list below in the Plan and Budget Documents required section) or at U.S. institutions of higher education designated as Historically Black Colleges and Universities (HBCUs), Hispanic Serving Institutions (HSIs), Tribal Colleges, and similar.

 The MSA Ambassador Interchange Award is administered by the Diversity, Equity, and Inclusion Committee.

 - Applicants must be an active MSA member and may represent any academic level at or subsequent to the undergraduate stage.

 - Self-nomination and nomination of deserving colleagues are both encouraged.